1Genevieve/Cost_Modelling/README.md

 ## Fitting a standard linear regression

-When we fit a linear regression model to the cost data shown above, we get this result:
+When we fit a linear regression model to the cost data shown above, we get a result like this:

 ![linear model](https://github.com/1Genevieve/Cost_modelling/blob/master/LM.JPG)